Sweaterdog/Mindcraft-for-Andy-3.5/README.md

 }
 ```
 ```
-Edited by Sweaterdog to allow an easy guide for Andy-3.5 models in Mindcraft
+Edited by Sweaterdog to allow an easy guide for Andy models in Mindcraft
 ```